 Maintaining liaison with those officials of state government involved in lake protection and rehabilitation. §33.29(1)(e).

-Implementing the decisions of the electors at annual and special meetings. §33.29(2).
+Implementing the decisions of the Eligible Voters at annual and special meetings. §33.29(2).

 The Board shall have control over the fiscal matters of the District, subject to the powers and directives of the annual meeting.
 The Board shall annually, at the close of the fiscal year, cause an audit to be made of the financial transactions of the District, which shall be submitted to the annual meeting. §33.29(2).
 Subject to the decisions of the annual meeting, the Board may borrow money or use any other financial method prescribed by law. §33.31 The Board may use special assessment or special charges for the purpose of carrying out District protection and rehabilitation projects, or for other lake management activities undertaken by the District. §33.32.
 The Board may exercise its authority to borrow money when in temporary need. § 33.31(2)